Shawn5021/shawn5021.github.io/index.md

 - [Power BI ERP Dashboard](projects/erp/index.md)

 ## About
 MS in Business Analytics @UMN
-4+ years in data analytics and consumer research.
+4+ years in data analytics and consumer research
-When I'm not analyzing anything, I do film photography, bouldering, and play LEGO.
+When I'm not analyzing anything, I do film photography, bouldering, and play LEGO